 The story was fast paced and I was thankful that it has less than 200 pages because I can’t stand the boredom anymore.

 More characters that are connected to Kit’s case have been discovered.
 I was hoping to see more twist and turns in the story but there were also none.
 I was hoping that these new connected characters to Kit’s death might help spice things up but they didn’t.
-Up to the end, they were all just the same with Clemente.
-Cowards.
-Liars.

 “Kit it gone.
 All the probing and questioning and investigating in the world will never change that sad truth.”